TrashPandaCode/reports/ia-final/contributions/markus.typ

   After that at the middle of May I started a first `testing level` in which I tried to implement basic movement and object collision.
 This was important in order to see the interaction of different game objects.

   Besides that I used some time to make the kaplay game window `responsive` so objects wouldn't change their position when resizing the window or having different resolutions.
-Later during the project other teammembers such as David Klein and Leo Kling also worked on this part of the project.
+Later during the project other team members such as David Klein and Leo Kling also worked on this part of the project.
   On the same day, the 20th of May, I started making the `level complete dialog` which is shown when the player completed a level.
 This would open another conversation with the raccoon and after that also give the player the option to go back to the main menu (the landing page) or to continue to the next level.
 This made it easier for the player to navigate through the game and give a more connected experience.
   This task took a lot of time as me and other team members faced a lot of issues when it came to properly navigating through all the levels.

   ==== Levels, Features and Polishing

   When this feature was done I started to rework the `testing level` to make an actual first `tutorial level` out of it.
 At that time we were already planning on doing like 3-4 of them, each introducing basic game mechanics and interaction with the node system.
-  So the first level I made was an `math based level` where the player had to solve a simple math problem in order to complete the level.
+  So the first level I worked on was a `math based level` where the player had to solve a simple math problem in order to complete the level.
 This was meant to introduce the player into using first nodes and how to do computations with them.
 This level was also the first prototype level to show to the customer as what is possible and how the player could interact with the game.

-  The second tutorial level I created was focused on `game object positioning`.
+  The second tutorial level I worked on was focused on `game object positioning`.
 In this level, players had to manipulate the raccoons position and put him into a filled trashcan in order to complete the level.

-  On May 30th while cleaning up the other levels and also filling them with dialog content I started working on the `bounce level`.
+  On May 30th while cleaning up the other levels and also filling them with dialog content with Leo Kling, I started working on the `bounce level`.
 This would introduce the player to the `switch` node.
 For this case I created two trashcans, one filled with trash and one empty.
 The player had to use the switch node to check whether the raccoon is in the filled trashcan or not.
 The goal is that the raccoon jumps into the filled trashcan everytime they randomly switch positions.

   Having different game objects that wouldn't be needed in every level made me restructure the `game object system` a little bit.
 From now on you would have `constants` which are game objects that are always present in every level, like the raccoon and `level game objects` which are only present in a specific level, like the two trashcans in the bounce level.
 This made it easier to manage the game objects and also to create new levels.

   As we already implemented basic movement for the raccoon I started on expanding our `movement animation system` for the raccoon on the 1st of June.
   This was important as I wanted to have different movement modes.
 So dependent on the level I either wanted to raccoon movement to be implemented `manually` by the player via the node system or to have `pre-implemented keyboard movement` or to have the raccoon move `automatically in a certain way`.
 This was important to have different levels of complexity and also serve the needs of each individual level.

-  With this being done and adjusting it for each already existing level I started with a `movement level` and a `time-transformation level` those were the first two non tutorial levels.

-  During that time (beginning of June) I was a little bit involved in the `documentation part` by writing the `overview section` even though I was not assigned to it, the rest of the documentation was done by Leo Kling.
+  During that time (beginning of June) I was a little bit involved in the `documentation part` by writing the `overview section` even though I was not assigned to it, the rest of the documentation was done by Leo Kling and Jonathan Kron.
 I also checked for content and typos.

-  Additionally I filled the landing page with some text content so it'd be easier to understand for the first user tests coming up.
+  Additionally I filled the landing page with some text so it'd be a little bit more filled with content for the first user tests coming up.
   Therefore I also added player and camera clamping so the player wouldn't get lost outside of the level area.
 Meanwhile I always tried to focus on not limiting the player too much in his actions within the game, so he could still explore the levels in its own way and find a unique solution for the goal that is given by the game.
   I tried making the game experience more fun in giving the player more options than just moving sideways by adding ladders the player could interact with by climbing up and down.
+This feature was removed later on as it wasn't needed.

   We're now at the 5th of June when I started setting up a `parenting level` which would give the player the task to implement parenting in the node system.
 As this is also one of the base concepts of the Computer Animation course which this game is based on, it was very important to find a good engaging solution that is understandable for the player.
 So I tried to figure out a good solution that would make sure that the player uses parenting properly in order to complete the level.